helium/HIP/0107-preventing-gaming-within-the-mobile-subdao.md

 - **MOBILE Holders** will benefit with an increased value in terms of MOBILE/HNT Treasury swap rate.
 - **Service Providers** will be able to temporarily turn off radios/Wi-Fi APs suspected of gaming
 - **Gamers** will now suffer a financial and or opportunity cost loss when they are caught gaming
+- **MOBILE App Developers** will need to ensure their the onboarding app allow for submitting and paying for location change and CPI submissions

 ## Detailed Explanation:
 This HIP proposes the following fee structure: